JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

    weights instead of mixing incompatible costs.
 This preserves correctness and reproducibility, but newly measured or non-sky130 designs can retain depth-proportional over-prediction until their sidecars are complete.
+4. **AUTOMCP is Vivado-only and grow-only.** Multi-cycle constraints are emitted only for Vivado (`GET_MCP_PATH_CONSTRAINTS`).
+   - The count never goes below where it started: a post-met probe downward would cost a full synthesis per step on large designs.
+   - Only the worst path per clock group is reported, so an AUTOMCP path hidden behind a worse path is raised in a later iteration.
+   - The coarse sweep and `--no_sweep` keep the elaborated counts.
+   - The tagged `.start` / `.end` registers must survive synthesis.
+A capture register whose value nothing uses is optimized away, along with the launch register feeding it, and Vivado then rejects the `set_multicycle_path` because it names no cells.
+That is true of `MULTI_CYCLE[...]` as well.
+   - Report matching accepts struct registers, whose cells are named per field (`launch_reg[field][bit]`, matched by `[*]` → `\[[^/]*\]`).
 4. **Parallel-frontier grouping is deliberately conservative.** Output and bit frontiers require strict interval overlap (an antichain), and grouped bit requests must materialize their equal-width boundaries — predicted